 The idea that development of the financial sector has important implications for the economy has a long history with pioneering contributions by Gerschenkron (1962) and Goldsmith (1969).
 Both put the development banking system at the heart of understanding differences in the trajectories taken by economies.
 A large body of work has established a strong correlation between measures of financial market development and economic performance at the aggregate level (see, for example, Levine, 2005, Cihak et al, 2013).
-In parallel, there has also been a theoretical literature on the importance of financial frictions in affecting growth and development including Banerjee and Newman (1993) and Galor and Zeira (1993).
-This literature does not typically focus on heterogeneous managerial ability (Lloyd-Ellis and Bernhardt, 2000 being an exception) and as a result, better functioning credit markets increase rather than decrease the fraction of entrepreneurs in the economy.
-In our model, improved financial market access enables more able individuals to become entrepreneurs and hire more workers.
+In parallel, there has also been a theoretical literature on the importance of financial frictions in affecting growth and development including Banerjee and Newman (1993) and Galor and Zeira (1993).4 Some of this focused on heterogeneous managerial ability (Lloyd-Ellis and Bernhardt, 2000 and Ghatak et al, 2007 being examples).
+In our model greater managerial ability has an embiguous effect on access to credit, conditional on borrowing.
+On the one hand, it increases the willingness to lend since the marginal productivity of capital is higher.
+However, we allow for the possibility that larger firms are more costly to manage so default can be higher.
+Nothwithstanding, improved financial market access enables more able individuals to become entrepreneurs and hire more workers.